sourcery-ai-experiments/graphene-django-extras/README.md

 ```
 * Now the image is pushed to Dockerhub and we can use this image afterwards in Dockerfile as a base image.

 * let's say you gave the image name quarticai/graphene_django_extras:baseV1 , so now this image can be used as a base image for main
   Dockerfile because this base image already has the related software, that is needed in main Dockerfile. so update this image into Dockerfile. and update also in Jenkinsfile if needed.

 * To use this base image in main Dockerfile , just replace the previous base image with your newly created base image. let's say
   you created quarticai/graphene_django_extras:baseV1 , so use this image in front of FROM section in Dockerfile.

+* Everytime you need to craete image , you can pick the base image from main Dockerfile and on the top of this install required software and requirements and create new base image.